Main / Edit / History / / Users Area

 They can be easily generated using cppcms_make_key tool.

-Don't forget that these keys are top secret, if attacker discovers them he would be able to escalate his rights to any level and forge any session data.
+Don't forget that these keys are top secret, if an attacker discovers them he would be able to escalate his rights to any level and forge any session data.

 Cross Site Scripting (XSS)

-Many dangerous things can be done even without writing Java Script code but only using simple CSS: Clickjacking, defacement and more.
+Many dangerous things can even be done without writing JavaScript code but only using simple CSS: Clickjacking, defacement and more.

 Do not allow HTML

-This is done by template system by default.
+This is done by the template system by default.
 Any value that is displayed on the web site is escaped by default such that HTTP attributes like < are converted to the save values like &lt;.

 However you should notice two things:

-1. This does not makes it safe if you, for example write the value inside href attribute.
+1. This does not makes it safe if you, for example write the value inside an href attribute.

-You should use urlencode filter (done automatically with <% url %> url-mapper.
+You should use urlencode filter (done automatically with <% url %> url-mapper).

 Consider: